Skip to main content

 Studies have found that continuous emotional stress, rather than short-term stress, can trigger an MS relapse in people with RRMS.
 Long-term, continuous stress keeps the immune system on hyper-alert, is very pro-inflammatory and creates a lot of wear and tear in the body, otherwise known as allostatic load.

 There is so much evidence to back this up, just take a look at the list of studies below.
-One study at the University of Pittsburgh found that stressful events like a death in the family or divorce were often followed by an MS relapse within six weeks, while the study in the Netherlands found that stressful life events more than doubled the rate of relapse
+One study at the University of Pittsburgh found that stressful events like a death in the family or divorce were often followed by an MS relapse within six weeks, while the study in the Netherlands found that stressful life events more than doubled the rate of relapse.

 However even stress caused by positive events like a new baby or organising a wedding can increase the chance of an MS relapse.